cisagov/skeleton-golang-package/README.md

 error: 1 dependencies of derivation '/nix/store/nm6xhgfawf67sy89rl9azdzvnjc5r7cr-example-20230424.drv' failed to build
 ```

-You would then copy the `got` hash and replace it with the current `vendorSha256`
+You would then copy the `got` hash and use it to replace the previous
-within `flake.nix`
+ `vendorSha256` value within `flake.nix`.

 If `flake.nix` changes or is modified you will also need to update the
 `flake.lock` file.
 You can do this by running: `nix flake update` It is